 Recordit gives GIFs a more output friendly look rather than looped bloopers and cute animal clips i.e. mini screencasts.
 The all-encompassed tool is not for GIFs but empowers you to make short, fluid .gifs to display on-screen functions instead of the full videos.
 The free trial version (Mac) allows five minutes of recording.

-After the screen cast is over, the video gets uploaded and forms its own URL for the purpose of easy sharing.
+After the screencast is over, the video gets uploaded and forms its own URL for the purpose of easy sharing.
 What is tricky here is the ‘Generate GIF’ button present on every single video.
 After converting the video, a .gif file is there which can help you to proceed.
 You can find the entire process explained on the site’s homepage.
 LICEcap is another screen capture tool that you can connect directly to .gif, but overall, Recordit is better off with its simplicity.

 5. Gif Brewery

-One of the popular Mac apps, Gif Brewery, comes to aid for the users those who have personal videos on their main machines and have the desire to change short clips directly to GIFs.
+One of the popular Mac apps, Gif Brewery, comes to aid for the users who have personal videos on their main machines and have the desire to change short clips directly to GIFs.
 The app bestows users with more customization features than any other web or mobile apps in the market, as in the number of frames and adding delays.

 Furthermore, there are features for playing clips in reverse, text overlays, and color effects.
-You will find mixed reviews for this one, can be a favorite or a flop, but still, there are regular updates to modify the app.
+You will find mixed reviews for this one, which can be a favorite or a flop, but still, there are regular updates to modify the app.

 Animation has always acquired a special space in the hearts and minds of users and they have literally brought the medium to life.
 To follow up, there comes GIF.
 The ease which it offers in its creation has sprung up its use and has strengthened its magical hold on us.
-There is absolutely no end to imagination now.
-Hope the above tips help you to create groundbreaking GIFs that pop your stories out.
+There is absolutely no end to the imagination now.
+I hope the above tips help you to create groundbreaking GIFs that pop your stories out.
 Make some noise folks, it’s Showtime!